 At our daughter’s recent award assembly, the school Principal addressed the topic of ‘Growth Mindset’.
 She noted how education was more than merely preparing students for exams and aiming for maximum marks on their university entrance ranking.

 In a country where we have national examinations of all school children every two years from the age of seven, this is a somewhat radical position.
-Though the education system has always had its critics (ourselves among them), it was pleasing to hear an education leader focus on the essential values of education as a formation of character rather than the simple transfer of information and robotic assimilation of skills.
+The education system has always had its critics, ourselves among them.
+Thus, it was pleasing to hear an education leader focus on the essential values of education as a formation of character rather than the simple transfer of information and robotic assimilation of skills.

 A Growth Mindset will be essential for workplace success in the fast-changing world that is our present and future reality.
 It’s also essential for success in relationships, especially marriage.
 A marriage that has ceased to grow in intimacy and complexity, is more than merely stagnant – it is a relationship in decline.

 We change every week and even every day.
 If our relationship isn’t being updated daily through intimate conversation and meaningful interactions, we simply drift apart.
 It’s inevitable.